Beaver Management within Stormwater Management Features

 This approach may be implemented for an interim period before other measures, including relocation, are carried out.
 The baffles help reduce the impact of rising water levels, providing a manual method for changing the water levels in the dammed areas of the stormwater management feature.
 Thus, maintaining overall intended functionality of the stormwater management feature until a more permanent solution is realized.

-Trapping and Relocation of Beavers
+Trapping Beavers

-Only engage licensed animal specialists to perform trapping and relocation efforts once you have exhausted all other efforts.
+Only engage licensed animal specialists to perform trapping and removal efforts once you have exhausted all other efforts.
 This approach should only be used as a last resort.
 It should also be noted that multiple beavers may find the features within a stormwater management pond appealing, continued trapping on a seasonal basis is to be expected.

 Additional References